thunderbird89/esf/stories/story-knock-knock.md

 > "All stations, this is Commander Chen.
 We're seeing beacon activity.
 All combat personnel to stations.
 All civilian personnel to shelters.
 This is not a drill."

 Throughout the station, alarm klaxons began to sound.
-Chen watched as status indicators shifted from amber to green across her board—weapons systems coming online, shield generators spinning up, crew stations reporting ready.
+Chen watched as status indicators shifted from amber to green across her board - weapons systems coming online, shield generators spinning up, crew stations reporting ready.

 > "HARBINGER, you reading this?"